CodeChain-io/codechain/docs/configuration.rst

     ``--engine-signer=[ADDRESS]``
         Specify the address which should be used to sign consensus messages and issue blocks.

+    ``--mem-pool-mem-limit=[MB]``
+        Maximum amount of memory that can be used by the mem pool.
+Setting this parameter to 0 disables limiting.

+    ``--mem-pool-size=[LIMIT]``
+        Maximum amount of parcels in the queue (waiting to be included in next block).

+    ``notify-work=[URLS]``
+        URLs to which work package notifications are pushed.

+    ``force-sealing``
+        Force the node to author new blocks as if it were always sealing/mining.

+    ``reseal-min-period=[MS]``
+        Specify the minimum time between reseals from incoming parcels.
+MS is time measured in milliseconds.

+    ``reseal-max-period=[MS]``
+        Specify the maximum time since last block to enable force-sealing.
+MS is time measured in milliseconds.

+    ``work-queue-size=[ITEMS]``
+        Specify the number of historical work packages which are kept cached lest a solution is found for them later.
+High values take more memory but result in fewer unusable solutions.

     ``--no-discovery``
         Do not use discovery.
 No automated peer finding.